Larry Wang: ROC Ambassador to the Holy See tenure

-On December 2, 2011, the ROC signed the first agreement with the Holy See in a seventy-year period, it was called “Agreement on the Collaboration in the Field of Higher Education and on the Recognition of Studies, Qualifications, Diplomas and Degrees.”
-According to President Ma Ying-jeou, this agreement helps making Taiwan “a centre of higher education for East Asia.”
+On December 2, 2011, the ROC signed the first agreement with the Holy See in a seventy-year period, it was called "Agreement on the Collaboration in the Field of Higher Education and on the Recognition of Studies, Qualifications, Diplomas and Degrees."
+According to President Ma Ying-jeou, this agreement helps making Taiwan "a centre of higher education for East Asia."
 As a result, Catholic teaching will be part of the curricula of Catholic institutions.
 This agreement was the fruit of a year's work and saw the cooperation of the Vatican Congregation for Catholic Education, the bishops of Taiwan, Fu Jen Catholic University and other Catholic colleges.
 Msgr.
 Paul Russell, Vatican's Chargé d'Affaires in Tapei, said that "First of all, we had to find a common view among ourselves and then we worked closely with the Ministry of Education, of the Interior [which carries the portfolio on faith communities], the Foreign Ministry.
-We received enormous help from Taiwan’s Ambassador to the Holy See, Larry Wang, and President Ma Ying-jeou."
+We received enormous help from Taiwan's Ambassador to the Holy See, Larry Wang, and President Ma Ying-jeou."
 The Agreement entered into force on December 17, 2012.

-On February 11, 2013, Pope Benedict XVI’s announced retirement shocked the world, as a similar event last occurred 600 years earlier.
-The timing of Pope Benedict XVI’s announcement coincided with the Lunar New Year holiday period in Taiwan.
-Wang Yu-yuan, without previous authorization, through negotiations and exchanging of views with the Vatican, tried for nearly a month to succeed at what was regarded as an extremely difficult task: welcoming ROC President Ma Ying-jeou to attend Pope Francis’ installation ceremony.
+On February 11, 2013, Pope Benedict XVI's announced retirement shocked the world, as a similar event last occurred 600 years earlier.
+The timing of Pope Benedict XVI's announcement coincided with the Lunar New Year holiday period in Taiwan.
+Wang Yu-yuan, without previous authorization, through negotiations and exchanging of views with the Vatican, tried for nearly a month to succeed at what was regarded as an extremely difficult task: welcoming ROC President Ma Ying-jeou to attend Pope Francis's installation ceremony.
 Wang finally got the Holy See to agree on his proposal.
 Ma Ying-jeou became the Republic of China's first President to ever attend a Pope's inauguration ceremony and the first ROC President to see the Pope.
 Ma Ying-jeou expressed his appreciation for Wang's effort and spoke highly of him.